Eight hardest sportives in the UK - Cycling Weekly

 More information: www.fredwhittonchallenge.co.uk

-A sportive that every cyclist should do at some point, the Fred Whitton Challenge takes in every major climb in the Lake District over the course of a gruelling 178km route.
+A sportive that every cyclist should do at some point, the Fred Whitton Challenge takes in every major climb in the Lake District over the course of a gruelling 183km route.
 What makes it worse is that the most difficult climb of the lot, Hardknott Pass comes when you’ve already ridden nearly 100 miles, and many a strong rider has been forced to dismount on its 35 per cent gradients.
+The route has also been extended up and over Blea Tarn, so rides face one final climb before heading back to the finish.

 >>> How to climb Honister Pass (video)